jrglasgow/c2patool/README.md

 If `$cert_file_path = 'ENVIRONMENT_VARIABLE';` and `$key_file_path = ''ENVIRONMENT_VARIABLE';` then instead of looking for the key and cert files on the file shystem the environment variables C2PA_PRIVATE_KEY and C2PA_SIGN_CERT variables will be used instead as [allowed in the c2patool documentation](https://github.com/contentauth/c2patool/blob/main/docs/x_509.md).

-## creating a new Signer
+### Creating a new Signer
 As with certificate validation if `$cert_file_path = 'ENVIRONMENT_VARIABLE';` and `$key_file_path = ''ENVIRONMENT_VARIABLE';` then instead of looking for the key and cert files on the file shystem the environment variables C2PA_PRIVATE_KEY and C2PA_SIGN_CERT variables will be used instead as [allowed in the c2patool documentation](https://github.com/contentauth/c2patool/blob/main/docs/x_509.md).
 ```
 $signer = new Jrglasgow\C2paToolSigner($tool, $cert_file_path, $key_file_path);
 ```

-## Signing and embedding manifest
+### Signing and embedding a manifest
-### Creating a Manifest
+#### Creating a Manifest
-Create your manifest as a JSON string using the [examples](https://opensource.contentauthenticity.org/docs/manifest/manifest-examples/) as a reference. the manifest needs to be a string.
-The signature algorithm (alg), Private Key (private_key) and Sign Certificate (sign_cert) need not be included as is so they will be replaced with the information from the certificate when creating the Signer object.
+Create your manifest as a JSON string or an Array using the [examples](https://opensource.contentauthenticity.org/docs/manifest/manifest-examples/) as a reference.
+The manifest will be modified and converted to a string afterwards..
+The signature algorithm (alg), Private Key (private_key) and Sign Certificate (sign_cert) need not be included as they will be replaced with the information from the certificate when creating the Signer object.
 If the Claim Generator (claim_generator) is left empty one will be inserted automatically.
-Likewise is the Time Authority (ta_url) is left empty one will be inserted there as well.
+Likewise if the Time Authority (ta_url) is left empty one will be inserted as well.

 ### Invoke the sign method
 ```